gnme/gnme.scot/content/pages/contact.md

 # Contact

-If you have any queries about the ensemble, our programming or would like to get in touch please feel free to fill out our contact form.
+Please email [richard@gnme.scot](mailto:richard@gnme.scot) if you have any queries about the ensemble, our programming or would like to get in touch.

-For non-solicited scores and proposals at all times please email [richard@gnme.scot](mailto:richard@gnme.scot).
+Non-solicited scores and proposals are welcome at all times.

 ## Our Board Members